 - Start by using the blower brush to remove as much dust and loose dirt as possible.

-- Use our breath or a drop of lens cleaner to moisten the lens surface.
+- Use your breath or a drop of lens cleaner to moisten the lens surface.

 - Wipe it clean with a lens cleaning cloth or lens cleaning tissue.
+If you don’t have one of these you can use a soft old t-shirt or microfiber cloth.
 Wipe in a circular motion starting from the center and working outward.

 Additional Tips and Advice